Akil Baddoo Player Props: Tigers vs. White Sox

-Akil Baddoo -- batting .320 in his past 10 games -- will be in action for the Detroit Tigers against the Chicago White Sox, with Jesse Scholtens on the mound, on May 27 at 1:10 PM ET.
+Akil Baddoo -- hitting .333 in his past 10 games -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Dylan Cease on the mound, on May 28 at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the White Sox.
+He had a one-hit showing in his last game (1-for-2) against the White Sox.

 Akil Baddoo Game Info & Props vs. the White Sox